uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Computing

 Computer resources are provided by the department in your first year, and by your supervisor in subsequent years.
-Students may request a desktop Linux machi
+Students may request a desktop Linux machine from the department through [Hugh Zhao](#computing-manager-hugh-zhao).

 ### Personal Computers

+Personal computers are the responsibility of the student to maintain.
+The department staff may be able to assist with installations and set up, but cannot guarantee support for personal computers.
+All personal computers can access UofT services like journal licenses when on the 'Uo

 ### SciNet